Published on: 7 April 2014 | Last updated: 26 December 2019

 For the touring cyclist the strade provinciale and strade communale are usually the best bet.
 Although bear in mind that a strada provinciale between two towns is still likely to be busy with local traffic.

-The strade statale can be the busiest roads, but, especially in mountainous or remote areas, they can be very quiet and scenic.
-There are also some strade statale where a new faster road (a superstrada or strada scorrevole) has been built alongside it, leaving the old road still with the same classification.
-(Strade regionale by the way are basically strada statale where responsibility for maintenance has been transferred to the regional government).
+The strade statali can be the busiest roads, but they can be very quiet and scenic, especially in mountainous or remote areas,.
+There are also some strade statali where a new faster road (a superstrada or strada scorrevole) has been built alongside it, leaving the old road still with the same classification.
+(Strade regionali by the way are basically strada statali where responsibility for maintenance has been transferred to the regional government).

-These maps also mark dual carriageways (divided highways).
-These roads are often part of the European Road Network and may be marked with an E number.
-These are two really important signals to look for: if your proposed route includes this type of road my advice would be to be very wary - avoid them if you can.
-In some cases these roads are classified as Strade Extra-Urbane Principali - these are really autostrade by another name and bikes are banned from them.
-The fact that a road is a dual carriageway doesn't necessarily mean that bikes are banned from that road but it is a warning sign (there's more information about these further on).
+If your proposed route includes this type of road my advice would be to be very wary — avoid them if you can.
+In some cases these roads are classified as Strade Extra-Urbane Principali — these are really autostrade by another name and bikes are banned from them.
+The fact that a road is a dual carriageway doesn’t necessarily mean that bikes are banned from that road, but it is a warning sign (there’s more information about these further on).

 Here’s a screenshot from the viamichelin site showing part of the Lago Maggiore and the roads around it.
 I’ve arrowed:

 - the busy road along the western coast via Stresa